 Use a Military Bank – They Are Often Willing to Work with Military Members on Pay Issues

 Some of them also offer temporary loans that can help you bridge the gap.
-NFCU, PenFed, USAA, and other military banks are often willing to work with servicemembers in situations such as these.
+NFCU, PenFed, USAA, and other military banks are often willing to work with servicemembers in such situations.

 Less Attractive, But Still Viable Options